Windham School District offers females expanded course offerings, career options

 Construction Fundamentals — While not a stand-alone trade, Construction Fundamentals is being offered as the entry level activity for all students entering an NCCER-approved program.
 Combined with OSHA Outreach Certification, students learn the fundamental skills and safety requirements of working in today's construction industry.
 The class leads to multiple certifications and is 90-110 hours in length.

-Editor's Note: Offenders wishing to participate in these programs should send an I-60 to the WSD Counselor at their unit.
+Editor's Note: Residents wishing to participate in these programs should send an I-60 to the WSD Counselor at their unit.